wewel08gmail/ECDSA/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+_Hint_ - Please see server/index.js for sample list of available keys.
+Run node generate.js to generate new public and private keys.